What is selective dorsal rhizotomy?

 Support for the whole family

 We do our best to make sure you have what you need to make your inpatient stay manageable.
 Your child's room has a sleeper chair or couch where one parent or guardian can sleep at night.
-If you need it, our
+If you need it, our Guest Services team will help you find transportation or a place to stay.

-about hospital amenities and
+Learn more about hospital amenities and family support services.

 Coordination with rehab providers in your home community